 Human Rights in the Council of Europe

-Contracting Parties undertake to secure these rights and freedoms to everyone within their jurisdiction.
-The European Court of Human Rights monitors that the Convention rights are respected by the Parties.
-Both individuals of any nationality and States can appeal to the Court if they believe that their rights have been violated by a Contracting Party once all domestic remedies have been exhausted.
-The Court’s decisions are binding for all Contracting Parties.
-Consequently each judgment which holds that there has been a violation of one or more Convention Rights needs to be implemented by Austria, for example through the payment of compensation.
-The Court’s decisions are also used by the Federal Government as an important instrument for improving human rights protection in Austria through amendments of legal provisions or training programmes for the judiciary and police.
+All states that have become party to the ECHR undertake to guarantee the rights and freedoms contained in it.
+The European Court of Human Rights monitors compliance with the Convention.
+Individuals of any nationality and also states can appeal to the Court if they believe that their rights have been violated by a state party once they have exhausted the legal remedies within the state.
+The Court’s decisions are binding for all states parties.
+Thus all decisions that find the Republic of Austria guilty of human rights violations are implemented in Austria, for example through the payment of compensation.
+The Court’s decisions are also used by the Federal Government as an important instrument for improving human rights protection in Austria through amendments to legislation or training for the judiciary and police.

 The increase in the number of member states of the Council of Europe from 23 in 1989 to 46 today and the marked rise in the number of individual complaints submitted to the European Court of Human Rights from 4,000 complaints in 1989 to 50,500 in 2006 made it necessary to reform the Court so that it could maintain its function as the central instance for the protection of human rights in Europe.
 In May 2005 the Committee of Ministers therefore adopted Protocol Number 14 to the ECHR amending the control system of the Convention.
 Austria ratified this Protocol in December 2005 and it requires only the ratification by Russia for it to enter into force.
 Moreover, a Group of Wise Persons was set up to elaborate recommendations for further reform of the Court.
 These recommendations are currently being discussed.
 Austria is of the opinion that access by individuals to the Court should be retained in future at all costs.